-Key establishment Activities (note: items may not occur in sequence order) Environmental Aspect Potential Impacts Likelihood Consequence Risk Rating Mitigation Measures F Residual Impacts following mitigation Likelihood Consequence Residual Risk Rating Overall Residual rating of activity assessed, excavated and disposed of off-site to a licensed waste disposal Water and/or odour suppressants to be applied as required Minor earthworks including: minor excavation for sump and minor concrete work Preparation of existing hardstands Noise and Vibration Noise nuisance to sensitive receivers Vibration nuisance to sensitive receptors Likely Moderate High (12) Acoustic hoarding around the site perimeter to be erected to control the dispersion of noise offsite.
+Key establishment Activities (note: items may not occur in sequence order) Environmental Aspect Potential Impacts Likelihood Consequence Risk Rating Mitigation Measures Residual Impacts following mitigation Likelihood Consequence Residual Risk Rating Overall Residual rating of activity assessed, excavated and disposed of off-site to a licensed waste disposal Water and/or odour suppressants to be applied as required Minor earthworks including: • minor excavation for sump and minor concrete work • Preparation of existing hardstands Noise and Vibration Noise nuisance to sensitive receivers Vibration nuisance to sensitive receptors Likely Moderate High (12) Acoustic hoarding around the site perimeter to be erected to control the dispersion of noise offsite.
 Additional portable noise barriers may also be used around particularly noisy equipment such as concrete saws, where necessary.
-Any equipment not in use for extended periods shall be switched off Plant and machinery will be fitted with manufacturer supplied noise suppression devices and maintained where required Community updates will be provided throughout the site establishment works Implementation of respite periods during high noise impact activities Less intensive noise and vibration construction techniques will be used, where possible, to break rock and saw concrete Works to only be undertaken during the following hours: 7:00am to 6:00pm Monday to Friday 8:00am to 6:00pm Saturdays At no time on Sundays or public holidays Where 'highly noise intensive' works exceed the applicable noise management level (NML) at the same receiver, works are to only be undertaken during the following hours: 8:00am to 6:00pm Monday to Friday 8:00am to 1:00pm Saturdays Conduct noise and/or vibration monitoring in response to any formal complaints received.
+Any equipment not in use for extended periods shall be switched off Plant and machinery will be fitted with manufacturer supplied noise suppression devices and maintained where required Community updates will be provided throughout the site establishment works Implementation of respite periods during high noise impact activities Less intensive noise and vibration construction techniques will be used, where possible, to break rock and saw concrete Works to only be undertaken during the following hours: 7:00am to 6:00pm Monday to Friday 8:00am to 6:00pm Saturdays At no time on Sundays or public holidays Where 'highly noise intensive' works exceed the applicable noise management level (NML) at the same receiver, works are to only be undertaken during the following hours: 8:00am to 6:00pm Monday to Friday 8:00am to 6:00pm Monday to Friday 8:00am to 6:00pm Saturdays Respite periods of one hour for every three hours to be applied.
+Conduct noise and/or vibration monitoring in response to any formal complaints received.
 Sydney Metro CNVS Additional Mitigation Measures to be implemented.
-No residual impacts are anticipated should all mitigation measures be implemented and adhered to accordingly Unlikely Minor Low (4) Low Non-Aboriginal heritage Discovery of an unexpected non- Aboriginal heritage item or relic Partial or complete destruction of an unexpected non- Possible Moderate Moderate (9) In the event that unexpected non- Aboriginal heritage items are exposed during construction, the Sydney Metro Exhumation Management Plan and the Unexpected Heritage Finds and Human Remains Procedure would be implemented.
+No residual impacts are anticipated should all mitigation measures be implemented and adhered to accordingly Unlikely Minor Low (4) Low Non-Aboriginal heritage Discovery of an unexpected non-Aboriginal heritage item or relic Partial or complete destruction of an unexpected non- Possible Moderate Moderate (9) In the event that unexpected non- Aboriginal heritage items are exposed during construction, the Sydney Metro Exhumation Management Plan and the Unexpected Heritage Finds and Human Remains Procedure would be implemented.
 Unexpected non- Aboriginal heritage items are exposed Unlikely Minor Low (4) Low